max1ly/Snavi/README.md

-This script is for taking random screenshot of a video.

-For instance, if you've got bunch of videos unsorted, unknown and poorly named - you can screenshot all of them and then go through pictures to see what are they about.

-The common use case, I guess, is heaps of home shots stored on computer, say you need some disk space to free and there is no time to watch all of them...
+This script captures random frames from video files as still images.

+This is useful when dealing with a large number of unsorted, unknown, or poorly named videos.
+By quickly browsing through the resulting images, you can identify the contents of the videos without having to watch them individually.
+This is especially helpful when managing large collections of home videos that have accumulated on your computer and need to be sorted or cleared to free up disk space.

 ###Install:
 1. [python3](https://www.python.org)